ThuroG/terraform-cheatsheet/README.md

 - Terraform Graph command to display visually the infrastructure: https://developer.hashicorp.com/terraform/cli/commands/graph
 - Correct Debugging in Terraform: https://developer.hashicorp.com/terraform/internals/debugging
 - IMPORTANT: File and Templatefile function cannot be used for generated files by terraform.
 It is used to validate BEFORE the execution: https://developer.hashicorp.com/terraform/language/expressions/function-calls#when-terraform-calls-functions
+- Use local block in order to avoid repetetive blocks (for example for tags): https://developer.hashicorp.com/terraform/tutorials/configuration-language/locals
+- Use dynamic blocks which is a combination of list variable with local block (for example used for ingress).
+It consist of a for-each: https://developer.hashicorp.com/terraform/language/expressions/dynamic-blocks